sdrjones/mtws/53_glitter/README.md

 ## Note

-Glitter runs at a 160MHz clock speed.
-Since Pico SDK 2.1.1 this is no longer considered to be overclocked but I thought the speed bump was worth pointing out.
+Glitter runs at a 200MHz clock speed.
+This is the maximum supported clock speed in Pico SDK 2.1.1 but in previous SDKs it would have been considered to be overclocked.
+If you want to run at a lower clock speed without clicks then you would need to reduce the maximum number of grains and rebuild the code

 ## Summary